Abib-ops/Abib/README.txt

 Abib is on GitHub, https://github.com/Abib-ops/Abib/releases

-Abib v414.05
+Abib v414.06
 ------------

 Changelog.
 -----------
+Abib v414.06
+Bugfix

 Abib v414.05
-Added Calvin commentaries button to access the Calvin commentaries.
+Added a 'Calvin' button for access to those 45 Calvin commentaries.

 Abib v414.04
 Added 'Commentary on Galatians' and 'Small Catechism' by Martin Luther.